Marta Rodríguez: Career

-Over her five-decade career, Rodriguez has directed over eighteen films, written ten, and produced four movies.
+Over her five-decade career, Rodríguez has directed over eighteen films, written ten, and produced four movies.
 Her films focus on the living and working conditions of the lower socio-economic working class of Colombia, with an emphasis on indigenous and native peoples.
 Usually, her documentaries take several years to produce not only due to limited budgets, but more importantly because they require anthropological investigation and analyses.
 She always made sure that the documentary was turned back to its subjects so that they could debate it, reflect it and transform their lives.

 The 1960s and the 1970s were the decades of militant films — politically and socially charged documentaries.
-In the 1980s, Rodriguez and Silva felt that that genre was exhausted and lost its expressive power.
+In the 1980s, Rodríguez and Silva felt that that genre was exhausted and lost its expressive power.
 Gradually they progressed into making "documentalized fiction" with an entire mythical dimension, at that point they started using actors.

 After the death of Silva in 1987, Rodríguez remained active as a director.
 She focused on work with indigenous communities of Colombia.

-Since 2019, Rodriguez has been focused on archive materials and produced documentaries based on the research made in the 1970s.
+Since 2019, Rodríguez has been focused on archive materials and produced documentaries based on the research made in the 1970s.

 Chircales

-Chircales is a documentary film about a family of bricklayers living in Bogotá, Colombia.
+Chircales is a documentary film about a family of bricklayers living in Bogotá.
 It was filmed across a period of six years between 1966 and 1972.
 Chircales highlights the religious, social and political experiences of the Castañeda family to expose the exploitation faced by those of similar low class and social standing.

 The film was screened at numerous international film festivals and received many awards, including the Golden Dove for the Best Film at the Leipzig International Film Festival, FIPRESCI Best Film Award, etc.

 Campesinos

-Campesinos is a 1975 documentary directed by Rodriguez centering on the Colombian indigenous farmers movement in the early years of the 1970s.
+Campesinos is a 1975 documentary directed by Rodríguez centering on the Colombian indigenous farmers movement in the early years of the 1970s.
 Campesinos documents the injustices peasant workers endure working on coffee farms due to their indigenous cultural identities.

 Nuestra voz de tierra, memoria y futuro.

-Nuestra voz de tierra, memoria y futuro is a 1982 documentary film directed by Rodriguez and Silva.
-Rodriguez focuses on the Coconuco indigenous community of Colombia in their struggle to maintain their culture and land in the face of encroaching developed civilization.
+Nuestra voz de tierra, memoria y futuro is a 1982 documentary film directed by Rodríguez and Silva.
+Rodríguez focuses on the Coconuco indigenous community of Colombia in their struggle to maintain their culture and land in the face of encroaching developed civilization.
 Andean culture was eroding due to external pressure forcing the symbolic and literal eradication of a people trying to preserve their ways of life.
-Rodriguez highlights the myths, legends, and traditions important to Coconuco culture, and unfortunately at risk of erasure due to modernization.
+Rodríguez highlights the myths, legends, and traditions important to Coconuco culture, and unfortunately at risk of erasure due to modernization.